alamminsalo/ram/README.md

 {{/if}}
 ```

-Template white-space formatting can be a bit fiddly, so usage of language formatter with Makefile or something similar is recommended.
+Template white-space formatting can be a bit fiddly, so usage of language formatter in tandem with Makefile or something similar is recommended.

 # Helpers